EIC BOOK CLUB

 Ask yourself questions

-"Do I like what's happening?""What would I do here?"
+"Do I like what's happening?"

 "Who is my favorite character?"